-I’m not sure why its taken so long for me to write a post about Wikicamps, given how incredibly useful it is.
+I’m not sure why its taken so long for me to write a post about Wikicamps Australia, given how incredibly useful it is.

 If you haven’t heard of it before, today is your lucky day.
-Wikicamps is an app you can download on android, apple and windows smart phones (and also desktop versions).
+The Wikicamps app can be downloaded on android, apple and windows smart phones (and also desktops).
 The app is used to find camping areas, points of interest, caravan parks and more.
 However, its the way in which it does this that is most useful.

 What’s so good about Wikicamps?